eddiearnoldz/CV/README.md

 <kbd>**Creative**</kbd>

 Building detailed character studies for stage and screen has nourished my creativity.
-This transferable skill has encouraged me to think outside of the box when creating code for programs from scratch.
+This transferable skill has encouraged me to think outside of the box when writing code for programs from scratch and seeing possibility for improvement in existing designs.

 ## Experience